Skip to article frontmatterSkip to article content

 rsc=0tdeccs(t)dta(t)=zdeccs(z)H(z)dzr_s^c = \int_0^{t_\mathrm{dec}} \frac{c_s(t) \dd t}{a(t)} = \int_{z_\mathrm{dec}}^\infty \frac{c_s(z)}{H(z)}\dd z

-the maximum comoving distance travelled by an acoustic wave since the beginning of the Universe.
-At the moment of decoupling, it is 150Mpc/adec150\,\Mpc/a_\mathrm{dec} or rs=adecrsc0.13Mpcr_s = a_\mathrm{dec} r_s^c \approx 0.13\,\Mpc.
-This is therefore the distance that a wave from an overdensity present at the Big Bang was able to travel.
-This wave propagation results in a positive correlation on the presence of matter on this fundamental spatial scale.
-This scale is converted into an angular separation on the sky, printed on the CMB temperature anisotropy map and given by :
+the maximum comoving distance traveled by an acoustic wave since the beginning of the Universe.
+At the moment of decoupling, it is worth 150Mpc/adec150\,\Mpc/a_\mathrm{dec} or rs=adecrsc0.13Mpcr_s = a_\mathrm{dec} r_s^c \approx 0.13\,\Mpc.
+This is therefore the distance that a wave from an overdensity present at the Big Bang could travel.
+This wave propagation translates into a positive correlation on the presence of matter at this fundamental spatial scale.
+This scale converts into an angular separation on the sky, imprinted on the CMB temperature anisotropy map and given by:

 θs=rsDA(zdec)\boxed{ \theta_s = \frac{r_s}{D_A(z_{\mathrm{dec}})} }

 A scale in distance space gives a sinusoidal power spectrum in reciprocal space.
-Measuring the position of maxima in the CMB temperature anisotropy power spectrum gives an extremely accurate Planck Collaboration et al., 2020 sound horizon:
+Measuring the position of maxima in the CMB temperature anisotropy power spectrum leads to a precise measurement of the sound horizon Tristram, M. et al., 2024:

 100θs=1.04123±0.00046rad,i.e.θs0.6°100 \theta_s = 1.04123 \pm 0.00046\,\mathrm{rad}, \quad \mathrm{i.e.}\quad \theta_s \sim 0.6\,\degree

-Figure 5:Time evolution of an initial Gaussian field under the effect of acoustic propagation.
+Figure 8:Time evolution of 10 Gaussian peaks under the effect of acoustic propagation.

 N(t0)N(t)=eτ\frac{N(t_0)}{N(t)} = e^{-\tau}